 - Inherit Sharing from Salesforce: This enables the option for created datasets to inherit sharing and security settings from the base Salesforce object.
 This feature is useful if you want to maintain the same data visibility for Tableau CRM users as in Salesforce.

 How to Launch Analytics Studio

-Now that Einstein has been enabled, to launch Analytics Studio type “Analytics Studio” into the search bar in the App Launcher and it will launch in a new window.
+Now that Tableau CRM has been enabled, to launch Analytics Studio type “Analytics Studio” into the search bar in the App Launcher and it will launch in a new window.
 Down the line, your organization can also embed Einstein dashboards directly in a Salesforce page so that users can view their insights without having to leave the Salesforce environment they’re used to.

-Einstein Analytics: Key features and Concepts
+Tableau CRM: Key features and Concepts